vietbt/VRPcpp/readme.md

 # VRP C++ Bindings for Python

 This repository provides Python C++ bindings for Vehicle Routing Problem (VRP) environments, created using Pybind11.
-It serves as an extension to the main VRP_াইল research project, enabling the use of highly optimized C++ VRP solvers within a Python environment.
+It serves as an extension to the main VRPpp research project, enabling the use of highly optimized C++ VRP solvers within a Python environment.

 This wrapper facilitates the use of two main VRP solver environments:
 * **cvrp_cpp**: For Capacitated Vehicle Routing Problems (CVRP) based on the Hybrid Genetic Search (HGS) algorithm.